 The Audio Pro C10 only has two tweeters and one woofer, which is the most obvious drawback when compared to the Sonos Play:5/Play Five.
 This is a huge reduction in the overall number of drivers that are pushing your content out, and it signals that the Audio Pro C10 is designed for music first and foremost, not necessarily higher frequency tasks like listening to podcasts and audiobooks (though it will definitely work for that).

 The Audio Pro system is also not as robust as Sonos’, with much fewer speaker options, but it does have multi-room streaming and speaker networking.
 So you can blanket your home with Audio Pro speakers about as easily as you can with Sonos speakers.
 On the backend, the software, no the experience will not be as polished or as feature-packed, but it will get you from A to B in the places that matter: streaming over Bluetooth or Wifi.

 One of the standout features of the C10 is the ability to connect through RCA ports on the back.
 As if this weren’t nice enough, there is also a sub-out port for you to connect up a powered subwoofer.
 This is the part that is really interesting when compared to the Sonos Play:5/Play Five, which only offers aux in.

 With the Audio Pro C10, you can connect a record player or other analog source up without extra equipment.
-Not only are the Play:5/Play Five more expensive, but to get this added functionality you’ll need to get a Sonos Connect or Sonos Port, each of which cost more than the Audio Pro C10 by themselves.
+Not only are the Play:5/Play Five more expensive, but to get this added functionality you’ll need to get a Sonos Connect – which we’ve talked about before – or Sonos Port, each of which cost more than the Audio Pro C10 by themselves.